C.J. Abrams Player Props: Nationals vs. Phillies

 C.J.
-Abrams and his .389 on-base percentage over his past 10 games (113 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Philadelphia Phillies and Zack Wheeler on July 1 at 4:05 PM ET.
+Abrams -- batting .324 in his past 10 games -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Ranger Suarez on the hill, on July 2 at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Phillies.
+He had two hits (going 2-for-4 with a triple and an RBI) in his most recent game against the Phillies.

 C.J.
 Abrams Game Info & Props vs. the Phillies